 We know that the “early years experiences affect the brain architecture, which provides the foundation for all future learning, behavior, and health” (Harvard).
 The early “experiences and environmental influences “get under the skin” and interact with genetic predispositions” (Harvard).

-As reported by EPHA, poverty and school segregation affect Romani children more.
-Preschool attendance of Romani children is in some cases (Czech Republic and Slovakia) four times lower than national average.
+As reported by EPHA, poverty and school segregation affect Roma children more.
+Preschool attendance of Roma children is in some cases (Czech Republic and Slovakia) four times lower than national average.
 Also, half of the Roma between six and 24 years of age in Europe do not attend school.

 EPHA calls on EU Member States to do more for the health of Roma, “because good health is a precondition for wellbeing and social inclusion”.